7 Businesses That Looked Stupid Until They Made Billions

 Amazon: From Bookstore to E-Commerce Giant

 When Jeff Bezos launched Amazon as an online bookstore in 1994, many laughed at the idea.
 “Why would anyone want to buy books online?” was a common sentiment.
 Today, Amazon generates over $469 billion in revenue, making it one of the world’s largest e-commerce platforms.
-The company’s journey highlights how initially dismissed ideas can mature into global giants.
+The company’s journey highlights how initially dismissed ideas can mature into global giants, bringing to light the project successes that entrepreneurs can be proud of.

 Common Mistakes and What to Avoid